guitarbeat/Personal-Website/memory-bank/activeContext.md

 - Discovered shadow variables defined in multiple files (`_tokens.scss`, `_variables.scss`, `_shadows.scss`)
 - Found inconsistent variable naming patterns and forwarding mechanisms
 - Updated `.projectrules` file with comprehensive guidelines for SASS variable management
+- Implemented improved documentation in core SASS files:
+  - Added clear deprecation notices in `_variables.scss`
+  - Enhanced documentation in `_breakpoints.scss` to clarify forwarding patterns
+  - Improved documentation in `_shadows.scss` to clarify relationship with tokens
+  - Added comprehensive JSDoc comments to `_css-variables.scss`
+  - Clarified single source of truth pattern throughout all files

 ## Next Steps

-1. Implement SASS variable consolidation strategy:
+1. Complete SASS variable consolidation:
-   - Maintain `_tokens.scss` as the single source of truth for all design tokens
+   - ~~Update `_shadows.scss` with clear documentation about its relationship to `_tokens.scss`~~ ✅
-   - Update `_breakpoints.scss` to only forward variables from `_tokens.scss`
+   - ~~Update `_breakpoints.scss` to clarify it only forwards variables~~ ✅
-   - Refactor shadow system to use consistent access patterns
-   - Remove redundant variable declarations from `_variables.scss`
-   - Update imports to use proper namespacing
-   - Add clear documentation to all variable groups
+   - ~~Add clear deprecation notices to `_variables.scss`~~ ✅

-2. Clean up unused variables:
+   - ~~Document the CSS variable generation process in `_css-variables.scss`~~ ✅
-   - Remove confirmed unused variables
+   - Delete unused variables after comprehensive testing
-   - Document variables kept for future use or backward compatibility
-   - Update CSS variable generation to reflect cleaned variable set
+   - Update any remaining component files using legacy variable patterns

+2. Delete utility scripts when all changes are implemented:
+   - Look for `find-unused-sass-vars.js` and `list-sass-vars.js` in the project
+   - Delete if found after implementing all the variable consolidation

 3. Standardize variable naming conventions:
+   - ~~Document best practices for variable naming in `.projectrules`~~ ✅
    - Ensure consistent kebab-case for all variable names
    - Group related variables in maps with descriptive names
-   - Use consistent prefixes for related variables
+   - Apply consistent prefixes for related variables

-4. Document the design token system:
-   - Add comprehensive comments to `_tokens.scss`
+4. Complete comprehensive documentation:
+   - Update Memory Bank technical documentation with final SASS architecture
-   - Create documentation for the design system
+   - Create migration guides for any legacy code
-   - Update memory bank with design token architecture
+   - Document design token access patterns for new code

-5. Delete utility scripts after implementation:
-   - Remove `find-unused-sass-vars.js` and `list-sass-vars.js` after cleanup

 ## Active Decisions